The Mangrove Chapter serves Charlotte County and southeastern Sarasota County.

 The Annual Charlotte Harbor Nature Festival is usually held the Saturday before Thanksgiving, at the Charlotte Sports Park, Port Charlotte.
 Visit www.chnep.org or call 866-835-5785 for more information.

-Our annual “Plant Native” Day, a public outreach program, features lectures, walks and plant sales, and is held on the third Saturday in February.
+Our annual “Plant Native” Day, a public outreach program, features lectures, walks and plant sales, and is held on the second Saturday in March.
 It is held at Cedar Point Environmental Park, 2300 Placida Road, Englewood, Florida from 9 AM to 1:00 PM.
 Details will appear on this website as the event approaches.

 The Florida Native Plant Society Annual State Conference is held near the third week in May, rotating to different cities and co-sponsored by a local FNPS Chapter.
 Visit the Society website www.fnps.org for more information.